bitcraft/pyscroll/README.md

 Yes...and no.  By default, pyscroll handles all transparency types very well for the tiles and you should not have issues with that.
 However, if you are trying to blit/draw the map *over* existing graphics and "see through" transparent areas, then you will have to use the "alpha", or "colorkey" methods described above.

 ## Does pyscroll support parallax layers?
 Yes/no.  Because there is no direct support in the primary editor, Tiled, I have not implemented an API for it.
-However, you can build you own parallax effects by passing "alpha=True" to the BufferedRenderer constructor.
+However, you can build you own parallax effects by passing "alpha=True" to the PygameGraphics constructor.
 Then it is just a matter of scrolling at different speeds.
 Be warned, that rendering alpha layers is much slower.